ivardesign/viva-la-vue-workshop/README.md

 ---
 <a name="section-6">Section VI.</a>
 # Components
-## Components: Building Blocks to Assemble your Webpage
+## Components: Building Blocks to Assemble your WebApps
 ---

+#### Another major concept for our Frontend Frameworks